beshavardmh/GPT-Summarizer/README.md

 5. Click on `Load unpacked` and select the unzipped folder.
 6. Pin the extension and use it on any page you want and enjoy!
 # How it works
-OpenAI has not yet provided an official API for ChatGPT, and GPT-3 API is not as strong as ChatGPT and has time and token limitations.
+Currently, using the official OpenAI API is subject to a 3-month time limit and a fee for you.

-In order to be able to use the same API on the browser side that ChatGPT itself uses, I run extension requests in the background of a ChatGPT tab in the browser (so the extension requests will be placed in your account chats).
+In order to be able to use the same API on the browser side that ChatGPT itself uses, I used a reverse engineering trick and run extension requests in the background of a ChatGPT tab in the browser (so the extension requests will be placed in your account chats).

 To authorize the extension to run, do the following:
 1. On the page you want to summarize its content, click on the extension icon.